 Do not purchase a puppy from a breeder who cannot provide you with written documentation that the parents were cleared of health problems that affect the breed.
 Having the dogs "vet checked" is not a substitute for genetic health testing.

 Consider an adult dog from a shelter or a rescue group.
 Many of the health problems in Swedish Vallhunds aren't apparent in puppyhood, but by adopting an older dog, most of them can be ruled out.
 Since a Swedish Vallhund can live to be 10 to 12 years old, even an adult dog will be with your family for a long time.

 Puppy or adult, take your Swedish Vallhund to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet insurance for Swedish Vallhunds costs more than for mixed breed dogs.
 This is because Swedish Vallhunds are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer fullcoverage for all breed-specific conditions (excluding those that are pre-existing) to which Swedish Vallhunds are susceptible.
-The best time to get pet insurance for your Swedish Vallhund is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Swedish Vallhunds are susceptible.
+The best time to get pet insurance for your Swedish Vallhund is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.